 Classic Aero Machining

-For those seeking the ultimate, authentic, full-gyroscopic WW-I rotary experience, New Zealand-based Classic Aero Machining has spent several years developing a brand-new-build Gnome Monosoupape engine.
+For those seeking the ultimate, authentic, full-gyroscopic rotary experience, New Zealand-based Classic Aero Machining has developed a brand new build Gnome monosoupape engine.
 It is a faithful continuation of the Gnome used in many French, English and German aircraft just prior to and during WW-I.

-Typically when an M14P is overhauled, it goes from the base 360 hp to the 400-hp M14PF upgrade as the price isn’t that much greater.
+Typically, when an M14P is overhauled it goes from the base 360-hp to the 400-hp M14PF upgrade as the price isn’t that much greater.
 Another option is dressing the rebuild for use in Nanchang CJ-6s with their different plumbing.
-Other sources for these robust Russian-designed radials are Jill Gemerzke’s M-14P, Inc. in Kingman, Arizona, and Barrett Performance Engines in Tulsa, Oklahoma, who specializes in hot rod versions with electronic ignition and Airflow Performance fuel injection.
+Other sources for these robust Russian-designed radials are Jill Gemerzke’s M-14P Inc. in Kingman, Arizona, and Barrett Performance Engines in Tulsa, Oklahoma, which specializes in hot-rod versions with electronic ignition and Airflow Performance fuel injection.

-Naturally slow-turning and geared, Rotecs provide the sound and long-prop looks popular with builders looking for a vintage appearance and experience.
-The Australian company offers two nearly identical radials, the smaller R2800 measuring 172 cubic inches and the larger R3300 with 220 cubic inches.
+Rotec radials are naturals for those wanting the vintage round-motor look in light aircraft.
+The Australian company offers two nearly identical radials, the smaller R2800 measuring 172 cubic inches and the larger R3600 with 220 cubic inches.
 These are small- to medium-sized radials so they are a good fit to smaller airframes popular with scale replica builders or light sport aircraft.
-There are no changes to either engine for 2022.
+There are no changes to either engine for 2023.

-The 110-hp R2800 was released in 1997 and uses seven cylinders; the R3300 employs nine of the same cylinders and was first offered in 2005.
+The 110-hp R2800 was released in 1997 and uses seven cylinders; the R3600 employs nine of the same cylinders and was first offered in 2005.
 It is the better selling version, no doubt because it’s just a little larger and heavier but puts out 150 hp at 2350 propeller rpm (both engines use a 3:2 PSRU gearbox, so that’s 3675 engine rpm).
 Both are un-supercharged and while the R2800 is well paired with a 76-inch propeller, the R3600 can handle 90-inch props.
 Because the Rotec is fitted with a collected exhaust with two outlets, the combination of higher rpm and collected exhaust results in a smooth, medium-tone exhaust note similar to a small V-8 turning cruise rpm.

 Standard Rotec induction is a simple Bing slide carburetor, but Rotec’s own—and still simple—TBI Mk 2 throttle-body fuel injection is optional.
-Its main attraction is staying on the job during aerobatics, and besides fitments for their radials, Rotec offers versions of their carburetor for everything from VW conversions to Rotax, Jabiru and even Lycomings.
+Its main attraction is staying on the job during aerobatics.
+Besides fitments for their radials, Rotec offers versions of their carburetor for everything from VW conversions to Rotax, Jabiru and even Lycomings.

 Rotec sells direct, so it’s necessary to plan ahead to account for shipping time even under normal conditions.
-With the snaggled shipping environment this year, even more time is necessary, but at least shipping isn’t impossibly expensive.
-Typically Rotec estimates $600 to ship an engine to the U.S. Furthermore, the dollar exchange rate can strongly affect these Australian engines, as evidenced by a limited-time 20% off sale at the end of 2022 and reflected in our specification table.
+With the snaggled shipping environment these days even more time is necessary.
+Normally Rotec estimates $600 to ship an engine to the U.S. Furthermore, the dollar exchange rate can strongly affect these Australian engines, as evidenced by a limited-time 20% off sale at the end of 2022 and reflected in our specification table.
 Who knows how long that will last, but the strong dollar should help keep Rotecs affordable.

 So the full Verner line returns, including five radials ranging from three to nine cylinders.
 All use the same two-valve, 3.62×4.02-inch cylinder, but fit five, seven or nine of them as power needs rise.
 Designed to run on 93-octane U.S. or 95-octane European premium mogas, these Scarlets have a 32-inch diameter and a TBO of 1000 hours.
 Experience shows some lead fouling on a steady diet of 100LL fuel, but this responds favorably to lead-scavenging additives or simply by running mogas.
 The TBO is expected to rise as experience is gained with higher-hour Verners.
 So far the company has sold about 150 engines worldwide.